Social Enterprise Pitch

 - Accepted presenters must adhere to deadlines and guidelines, and they must promptly respond to communication.

-What should be included in the social enterprise pitch presentation?
+What should be included in the social enterprise pitch presentation at the conference?

 The most effective presentations will explain your innovation in a way that is immediately understood by the audience.
 By the end of the presentation, the audience should understand why the idea is needed, how the idea will be implemented, and how the impact will occur.
 In general, it is best to avoid using jargon or abstract ideas.
 Instead, the pitch should provide concrete examples and real-life stories to illustrate the plan.
 While you will have 5 minutes for your presentation, the more succinctly you are able to communicate your idea, the better.
 Therefore, you should practice your social enterprise pitch in advance to ensure that it is no more than 5 minutes.
 A bell will ring to conclude your presentation at 5 minutes.

-You may be interested in the Social Enterprise Consulting Lab.
+You may alternatively or additionally be interested in the Social Enterprise Consulting Lab.

 If you have any questions, please email Rachel Turkel at firstname.lastname@example.org